ianka/xfs_undelete/README.md

 	# xfs_undelete -i "" -t -1hour /dev/sda3

-This recovers all files deleted more than one hour ago, including “bin” files.
+This recovers all files deleted not more than one hour ago, including “bin” files.

 	# xfs_undelete -r "png gif" /dev/sda3